marmello77/BatBookChap21/README.md

     e. studies.txt -> data from the studies included in our systematic review, compiled from "chapter 21 supplement.xlsx".

     f. figures 21.1 to 21.4.tiff -> figures produced with the code from "chap21.R".

+## Feedback

+If you have questions, corrections, or suggestions, feel free to open an [issue](https://github.com/marmello77/BatBookChap21/issues) or send us a [pull request](https://github.com/marmello77/BatBookChap21/pulls).

+## Acknowledgments

+We thank our sponsors, especially the Alexander von Humboldt-Stiftung, CNPq, CAPES, and FAPESP, who gave us grants, fellowships, and scholarships.
+Last, but not least, we thank the [Stack Overflow Community](https://stackoverflow.com), where we solve most of our coding dilemmas.
+This particular dilemma was solved in this [topic](https://stackoverflow.com/questions/64371998/function-to-abbreviate-scientific-names).

 ## Reference